 To be eligible, an applicant must be a high school senior who meets the following criteria:

-- Ranks high in the senior class.
+- They rank high in the senior class.

-To enter the competition, the applicant must follow the usual admission application procedures by completing a Washington University first-year application and sending a digital portfolio of art work.
+To enter the competition, the applicant must follow the usual admission application procedures by completing a Washington University first-year application and sending a digital portfolio of artwork.
 Portfolios should be submitted through Slideroom.

 Awards and Prizes